puppetlabs/puppet-docs/source/puppet/4.9/hiera_interpolation.md

 > **Note:** Unlike Puppet's interpolation tokens, you can't interpolate an arbitrary expression.
 Hiera's not a programming language, so its interpolation features are more limited.

-Hiera can interpolate values of any of [Puppet's data types][data types], but will convert them to strings if necessary.
-For arrays and hashes, this won't fully match [Puppet's rules for interpolating non-string values][interpolation_puppet], but it will be close.
+Hiera can interpolate values of any of [Puppet's data types][data types], and converts them to strings if necessary.
+For arrays and hashes, this doesn't fully match [Puppet's rules for interpolating non-string values][interpolation_puppet], but it's close.

 In YAML files, **any string containing an interpolation token must be quoted.** (YAML syntax allows you to be lazy with quoting for simple strings, but strings with interpolation aren't simple.)